mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 So always there is one piece of paper with the two aspects, alright?
 That is a very good example.

 You have to use the front of the piece of paper, well, completely.
 The back is hidden, but it’s always [present].
 That’s why Dōgen Zenji says, “When one side appears, the other side is darkness.”
-That is characteristic of *alayavijnana*, which will be explained next.
+That is characteristic of *ālāyavijñāna*, which will be explained next.

 Okay, any other questions?